 Last, there were many people praying and meditating on our behalf.
 I was told this by countless people during and long after the event.
 I have many religious people in my life, mostly Christian and some Buddhists which is where my practice lies.
 I am not a spiritual expert and do not have the confidence to expound on how this helped in detail.
 But I believe it did.

-It is a great irony, the medical staff told us, and we agreed, that a hospital is not a good place to rest or sleep.
-Its biggest strength is also its biggest challenge.
+On a more tangible aspect, the medical staff told us, and we agreed, that a hospital is not a good place to rest or sleep.
+It is ironic that its biggest strength is also its biggest challenge.
 It can take care of patients 24/7 every day of the year regardless of weather or electrical power.
 They check on or perform diagnostics on every patient around the clock.
 From blood draws to weight checks to urine samples.
 The expert staff consists of nurses, doctors, occupational therapists, respiratory therapists, radiography technicians, and the list goes on.
 In their absolute defense, it is not possible to consolidate all care into one or two optimal visits for each patient.
 The workload is just too deep and broad.

 It is only at home when a patient can really start to get rest, sleep and more effective healing.
 The sooner you can bring a patient home the better.
 Recovery will be faster.